 Place2Be always gets agreement from parents or carers before they support a child through one-to-one counselling.
 They also meet with parents or carers regularly to keep them updated and make sure they are involved from the start.

-Charlotte is in school every Tuesday.
-You can either arrange to meet her at the school or get in touch by email at: firstname.lastname@example.org or by calling school on 01580 713249 on a Tuesday.
+Amanda is in school every Wednesday.
+You can either arrange to meet her at the school or get in touch by email at: email@example.com or by calling the school on 01580 713249.

 If you want to find out more about Place2Be visit place2be.org.uk